-Although the Education Council is funded by the Ministry of Education, Sciences and Cultural Affairs, it is completely independent in terms of content and method of operating.
+Although the Education Council is funded by the Ministry of Education, Culture and Science, it is completely independent in terms of content and method of operating.

-The Council will comprise no more than 12 members.
+The Council currently consists of 10 members.
 They serve in a personal capacity and are appointed by royal decree.
 The members are independent and do not represent specific interest groups.
 Expertise is the primary prerequisite for appointment.
 This expertise may be based on experience gained in educational practice and/or on academic merits.
 An additional requirement is that the Council is pluriform, meaning that the members form a cross-section of the various religious and social movements in Dutch society.

 The Council generally meets twice a month.
 Recommendations are prepared in committees consisting of council members, staff members and any external experts, and amended and ratified on a plenary basis.
 When necessary, the Council uses specific practical or academic know-how by enlisting the services of a ‘pool' of education experts from the primary, secondary, vocational and agricultural education sectors.
 The Council may also hire external experts to conduct research so as to obtain input for its recommendations.